 It was also our last day with Mrs Mudge, a huge thank you to her for all her help and good luck in her new job.

 A couple of weeks ago Class 1 were lucky enough to take a trip to Abbey Home Farm.
 We were shown around by the very knowledgeable Maya and had a chance to see all parts of a working farm.
 We visited the poly tunnels and tasted some freshly picked spinach, which wasn’t to everyone’s liking!
 We also had a chance to meet the dairy cows and their calves and even got to pet the calves, although we had to be very quiet and still so we didn’t frighten them.
 There were also some adorable piglets that were being hand reared, and we found out that pigs are actually one of the cleanest animals.

 Our Stratton key values are: Friendship, Respect, Responsibility, Peace and Truthfulness.
 Out of the many Christian values these were selected by the children, staff, parents and governors as our key values for school life.

-Our home school value this term is PEACE.
+Our home school value this term is TRUST.
 Click on the link below to find out more.

 It is important that our Christian Values are evident and encouraged in our daily lives within our school community.
 In recognition of children who show responsibility, respect, friendship, who are at peace or truthful, we now have a "values tree" where their photo will be placed.
 The tree, in the school hall, has colour coded leaves representing our chosen key Christian Values.
 When a child is spotted by a member of our school community to be demonstrating one of the Values, their photo will go on the appropriate colour leaf in celebration.